Compare Home Insurance Companies and Rates

 Average rates are based on a policy with $400,000 of dwelling coverage and $200,000 of personal property coverage. *USAA is only available to current and former service members and their families.

-To find the best homeowners insurance company, you need to:
+To find the best homeowners insurance company, you should:

 Choose dwelling coverage and liability limits

-You want enough dwelling coverage to pay for a complete rebuild of your home, if needed.
-What you pay for your policy changes based on the amount of dwelling coverage you choose.
+You should have enough dwelling coverage to pay for a full rebuild of your home if needed.
+The cost of your policy will change based on how much dwelling coverage you choose.

 Coverage amountAnnual rate